libAtoms/matscipy/docs/cli/electrochemistry.md

 * `poisson-nernst-planck`: Command line interface to the functionality of `matscipy.electrochemistry.posson_nernst_planck_solver` and `matscipy.electrochemistry.posson_nernst_planck_solver_fenics`.
+  If available `poisson-nernst-planck` will make use of the third-party `FEniCS` finite elements solver, but fall back to our own controlled-volumes solver otherwise.
 * `continuous2discrete`: Command line interface to the functionality of `matscipy.electrochemistry.continuous2discrete`.
 * `stericify`: Command line interface to the functionality of